PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

 Step 6: The acknowledgment form shall be sent to NSDL online along with all relevant documents.

 Step 7: Upon verification of the application and documents, the physical card would be dispatched within 15 working days.

 Required PAN Card Documents

-An individual applicant needs to submit an identity proof (such as Aadhar Card, Voter Id Card, Arm’s Card, Pension card with photograph, Central Government’s Health Scheme Card, etc.), an address proof (such as Aadhar Card, electricity bills, bank statement, voter id card, water bill, postpaid mobile phone bill, driving license, passport, etc.) date of birth proof (such as matriculation certificate, driving license, passport, etc.)
+An individual applicant needs to submit identity proof (such as an Aadhar Card, Voter Id Card, Arm’s Card, Pension card with photograph, Central Government’s Health Scheme Card, etc.), address proof (such as Aadhar Card, electricity bills, bank statement, voter id card, water bill, postpaid mobile phone bill, driving license, passport, etc.) date of birth proof (such as matriculation certificate, driving license, passport, etc.)

 PAN card forms

 There are two types of PAN card forms i.e. Form 49A and Form 49AA.

 Form 49A: Form 49A is supposed to be filled by Indian nationals.
 Minors and students can also apply for a PAN card by filling out form 49A.